Enriching lives and building community through the arts

 COCA began as an arts incubator with studios, a gallery, and a theatre in the synagogue’s former sanctuary.
 More than 30 small arts groups moved in, but much of the building remained empty.
 Founding Executive Director Stephanie Riven’s first task was to develop classes in the performing and visual arts—programs that would eventually become the core of the organization.

 In August 2020, COCA successfully completed our Create Our Future Campaign, raising $49 million over a four-year effort to support the renovation of the Kuehner West Wing and the construction of the Ferring East Wing, an accessible, state-of-the-art expansion which includes the 450-seat Catherine B. Berges Theatre.
+In February 2023, Indigo K. Sams joined COCA as the first President & CEO.

 COCA Core Sponsors